 Call for submissions for the 2022 MV FilmFest will be opening soon!

 Performing Arts is our passion, and we are always looking for new ways to support access for all.
 By showcasing the works of filmmakers, connecting them to panelists in their field and celebrating diversity and inclusion, we hope to light the spark that opens up a whole new generation of ideas, imagination and unconventional approaches to storytelling.

-This year's theme "Race, equity and inclusion" is at the core of our mission.
+We were so impressed with last year's entries on "Race, equity and inclusion" which is at the core of our mission.
+We have decided to continue the theme as our festival brand.
 We encourage filmmakers to express what this means to them in whatever genre they wish to explore, including: action/adventure, sci-fi, fantasy, documentary, mockumentary, animation or something more experimental.